elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 6.1
+ - The default wand was changed to "wand", configurable via config.yml

 ## 6.0

  - If you are using the official Magic Resource Pack, clear out the resource-pack entry in your server.properties.